A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Derived equivalences in two-parameter models

 \paragraph{Phase I: $\xi_1 \gg 0$ and $\xi_2 \gg 0$.} This phase is a pure geometric phase, and the target space is

 which can be read off from the D-term equations \eqref{DeqEX1}.
-One can also confirm this by analysing the asymptotic behaviour of the Coulomb branch equations \eqref{CoeqEX1} in the deep phase limit, $\xi_1 \to + \infty$ and $\xi_2 \to + \infty$. \footnote{This method has been used in \cite[appendix~B]{Chen:2020iyo} to study the phases of two-parameter anomalous models and we will also use this strategy in the following examples.} In this limit, the only solution to the Coulomb vacuum equations is $\sigma_1 = \sigma_2 = 0$, which indicates that this phase only has a pure Higgs branch.
+One can also confirm this by analyzing the asymptotic behavior of the Coulomb branch equations \eqref{CoeqEX1} in the deep phase limit, $\xi_1 \to + \infty$ and $\xi_2 \to + \infty$.
+In this limit, the only solution to the Coulomb vacuum equations is $\sigma_1 = \sigma_2 = 0$, which indicates that this phase only has a pure Higgs branch.

 Then the Witten index in this phase only has contributions from the Euler characteristic of the target space $\hat{X}$, which is $M N$.